ryanwongsa/academic-website/content/post/kaggle-bsr/index.md

 projects: []
 ---

-An overview of the process I went through for the Cornell Birdcall Identification Competition hosted on Kaggle, where I achieved 1st position.
+An overview of the process I went through for the Cornell Birdcall Identification Competition hosted on Kaggle, where I achieved 1st place.
 The competition ran from mid June 2020 to mid September 2020.

 {{< figure src="imgs/results.JPG" title="Final Competition Leaderboard" >}}